An impact report on community-based interventions focused on building self-reliance and ending protracted displacement.

-The dignity kit project is focused on reducing exploitation of displaced girls and women in need of basic hygiene items such as sanitary towels, toothpaste, toothbrush and bath soap.
-Women have needs beyond food, water and shelter and these items are usually unavailable or out of financial reach.
-Meeting these needs, boosts their mental and overall well-being, enabling them to support their families.
-Young girls and women should never have to be exploited to meet their hygiene needs.
+The dignity kit project is focused on reducing the exploitation of displaced girls and women in need of essential hygiene items such as sanitary towels, toothpaste, toothbrush, and bath soap.
+Women have needs beyond food, water, and shelter and these items are usually unavailable or out of financial reach.
+Helping them to meet their personal and menstrual hygiene needs boosts their mental and overall well-being, enabling them to support their families.
+Young girls and women should never have to be abused or exploited to meet their needs.
 Dignity can and must be regained for our displaced women.

-We visited the IDP camp in Area 1, Abuja four months after the dignity kit project and came across some of the ladies using the items from their dignity kit – They were excited to share with us…
+1000 girls and women across Area 1, Kuchingoro, Kuje, and Wassa IDP Camps were supported with dignity kits.
+We visited the IDP camp in Area 1, Abuja, four months after the dignity kit project and came across some of the ladies using the items from their dignity kit.
+They were excited to share with us…

 Amina is communicating in the Hausa language and her words are transcribed in English below :